 If you have difficulty or need help with mobility or daily living tasks because of disability or a long term health condition, you maybe eligible for the following:

 Personal Independence Payment (PIP) is a non means-tested benefit, so any student income you receive will not affect the amount of PIP you receive.
 Read more about PIP (gov.uk).

 If you are already in receipt of Disability Living Allowance (DLA) you will usually be able to continue to claiming this while you are studying.
 DLA is being phased out, so existing DLA claimants between the ages 16 and 64 are gradually being asked to claim PIP instead.

 If you're already getting PIP (or DLA) as well as Income-related Employment and Support Allowance (ESA) you may be able to continue to claim while studying full time.
 However, if you are moving to the York area to study, you may need to make a new claim for Universal Credit instead.
 It is very important to contact the Student Support and Advice Team before making changes to this benefit.

 If you already receive Housing Benefit you may continue to be eligible while studying.
 If you are studying full time, please check your eligibility with a Student Adviser.
 If you are moving to the York area you would need to apply for Universal Credit instead.

 Do you look after someone else?
 If you study less than 21 hours per week, you can claim Carer's Allowance but, if not, you should still make sure the person you look after claims the benefits they are entitled to.
 If you are studying full time, you cannot claim Carer’s Allowance.
 See more information on Carer's Allowance (carersuk.org).

 Students with partners

-If you live with a partner who is also a full time student and/or unemployed you may be eligible to claim Universal Credit.
+If you live with a partner who is also a full time student or unemployed you may be eligible to claim Universal Credit.
 If you are not entitled to it during term time your entitlement may change in the summer vacation.